ollprogram/Minecraft-DiscordLinkedPlugin/README.md

   <li>Download the plugin</li>
   <li>Put the plugin jar file into your plugin directory in your Spigot server.</li>
   <li>Run your server</li>
   <li>You will have a warning because the plugin isn't yet configurated.
-Then stop you server.</li>
+Then stop your server.</li>
   <li><p>Open the config.yml file of this plugin (available in your plugin directory) with an editor.
 There are 4 variables : <br>
     <img src="https://github.com/ollprogram/Minecraft-DiscordLinkedPlugin/blob/main/config.yml_example.png"></img>
-    You will need add at least your discord bot Token.
+    <br>You will need add to at least your discord bot Token.
 </p></li>
   <li> Now you should be good.
 Restart your server, and if there are no warnings/errors the plugin should be installed correctly.</li>
 </ol>